Hopebound Staff

 (she/her)

 A former NYC public school student, Lauren began her career as a teacher in New York City.
 Since leaving the classroom, she has dedicated her time to supporting non-profit organizations in their strategic growth and process improvement.
-As a fractional Chief of Staff, Lauren supports Hopebound’s strategic work, translating vision into operations and process, and overseeing its talent strategy.
+As a fractional Chief Operations Officer, Lauren supports Hopebound’s strategic work, translating vision into operations and process, and overseeing its talent strategy.

 She is a values-driven leader: diversity, equity, inclusion, and liberation are her professional north stars.
 Personally, she is driven by her commitments to social justice (including advocacy as a member of the LGBTQ+ community), family, lifelong learning, and community building.